Community Schools Program

 On Nov.
-10, 2011, I attended the Fox Theatre (Redwood City) debut of “Angel in My Sky, “ANGEL IN MY SKY” is a coming of age story of young man who searches for answers during a tragic time in his life.
+10, 2011, I attended the Fox Theatre (Redwood City) debut of “Angel in My Sky, “ANGEL IN MY SKY” is a coming-of-age story of a young man who searches for answers during a tragic time in his life.
 He learns a powerful lesson in faith, forgiveness, and staying true to your word.
-Members of the Adobe Youth Voices Peapod Academy worked together to write, produce, film and edit this short film.
+Adobe Youth Voices Peapod Academy members worked together to write, produce, film, and edit this short film.

-All the schools are working towards Restorative Justice processes such as Restorative Circles which are facilitated community meetings attended by offenders, victims, friends, family, community members, and representatives of the justice system.
+All the schools are working towards Restorative Justice processes such as Restorative Circles, which are facilitated community meetings attended by offenders, victims, friends, family, community members, and justice system representatives.